Persimmon plc: History

-In 2001, Persimmon acquired Beazer Homes UK, for £612m, taking output to over 12,000 a year.
-The deal came about after Beazer and Bryant announced a 'merger of equals' to create a new house builder called Domus.
-However, Taylor Woodrow stepped in with a £556 million bid for Bryant, and Persimmon bought Beazer, a company named after its founder Brian Beazer, and originally started in Bath.
-The acquisition of Beazer brought with it Charles Church, an upmarket housing business founded by Charles and Susanna Church in 1965.
+In early 2001, Persimmon acquired Beazer Homes UK in exchange for £612 million, which brought the company's annual output to over 12,000 homes per year.
+The deal came about after Beazer and Bryant announced a 'merger of equals' that was to create a new house builder called Domus.
+However, Taylor Woodrow stepped in with a £556 million bid for Bryant while Persimmon bought Beazer.
+The acquisition of Beazer brought with it the upmarket housing business Charles Church; months after the purchase, Persimmon incurred considerable losses as well as legal action that related to Church.

-In January 2006, Persimmon acquired Westbury, another listed UK house builder, for a total consideration of £643 million.
+In January 2006, Persimmon completed the acquisition of Westbury, another listed UK house builder, for a total consideration of £643 million.
+Around the same timeframe, it also purchased the regional house builder Senator Homes in exchange for £25 million.
+As a result of its acquisitions, the firm became the largest housebuilder in the UK.